-ITEM 21i: If Yes, Worst Stage of ROP
+ITEM 21i: If Yes to ROP Examination, Worst Stage of ROP

 If the answer to ROP Examination is "Yes":

 Enter the worst stage documented on any exam in the eye with the most advanced stage.
 Please select from the following stages.